annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 ## Supported prediction features

 :::note
-Only one type of geometry, e.g. cuboid in 3D, per prediction is supported
+Only one type of geometry, e.g. cuboid, per prediction is supported
 :::

 The current API for uploading predictions supports the following geometries: